Typical students are juniors or seniors. Students work full-time

-Students find that the Northwestern Mutual internship is more than
+You'll find that the Northwestern Mutual internship is more than

 a summer job.
-It's a truly meaningful experience that builds
+It's a truly meaningful experience that builds your

 business skills and helps clients achieve their hopes and dreams.

-The hands-on intern experience includes partnering with financial
+The hands-on intern experience includes partnering with

-Northwestern Mutual Financial Network, including:
+Northwestern Mutual, including:

-•A coach who meets with you regularly to help evaluate and
+- A coach who meets with you regularly to help evaluate and

 fine-tune your efforts for greatest results.

-•World-class Northwestern Mutual products and services including
+- World-class Northwestern Mutual products and services including

 life insurance, disability income insurance and education funding